lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

   >[!NOTE]
    >
-   >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is shifted to Adobe I/O.
+   >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe I/O.

 <!--
    For more information, see [Configure integration with Brand Portal](brand-portal-configure-integration.md)